trade-copilot/ape-ai-docs/Features/Companions/what-are-companions.md

 ### 1. You Can Change Anytime
 Not happy with your choice?
 Switch!
-- Go to Settings → Choose Persona
+- Go to Settings → Choose Companion
-- Select a different persona
+- Select a different companion
 - The AI adapts immediately

 ### 2. Try All Four
 - Start with one
-- Try different personas for different accounts
+- Try different companions for different accounts
 - Learn what works for your style

 ### 3. Match Your Reality